drake-mer/blog/_posts/2018-08-20-javascript-linked-list.markdown

 # Why implementing linked lists in JavaScript ?

-Before hand, I must recall that I am a total beginner in JavaScript, so I'll do my best.
-Do not hesitate to correct me in the comment section for obvious error or small rectifications, really anything that could improve the overall quality.

 At least two motivations:

 - The first is to learn how to use javascript to implement a simple data structure.